eszhlznkv/SocialMPLoad/README.md

 To be honest it will be my first experience with Artillery tool, but lets try:

 Based on data,
 **Here I have to say that these kind of statistics is not enough to do smart performance tests.
 We should know more from access logs/databases if your platform performs in production.
 First of all out proportion should be clear.
-But lets make it simple and imagine that we have only business predictions without numbers.**⋅⋅
+But lets make it simple and imagine that we have only business predictions without numbers.**

 Posts between [1-100] we know that almost all of our user activity is based on reading lists of comments on posts.
 **80%  GET  https://jsonplaceholder.typicode.com/posts/[1-100]/comments.**